AMulabeg/AMulabeg/README.md

 ### Hi there 👋, Welcome to my Github Profile
 My name is Amer Mulabegovic.
 I am a 21y/o Bosnian-American College student at the Technical University of Berlin.
-I use macOS with a tiling window manager and program in Neovim with my personal config.
+I use Linux with a tiling window manager and program in Neovim with my personal config.

 Skills: